 low-power, no licensing required alternative to the

-mentioned professional grade radios.
-They still
+grade radios.
+They still are the

-FRS radio; for example, Icom still makes an FRS only
+example, Icom still makes an FRS only

 walkie-talkie.
 It's very highly rated (Amateurs know that